A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Numerical Experiments

-Figure~\ref{Fig:Ex1_unc} shows the computed solutions of the state $y$, adjoint $z$, and control $u$ on a fine mesh with 32768 elements.
-Tables~\ref{Ex1_combined_table_eps0} and~\ref{Ex1_combined_table_eps6} present the $L^2(\Omega)$ errors of the state variable $y$, as well as the $L^2(\Gamma)$ errors of the control $u$, the adjoint state $z$, and the adjoint flux $\bp$, corresponding to $\epsilon = 1$ and $\epsilon = 10^{-6}$, respectively.
-We observe that our scheme in the present example behaves stable with respect to $\epsilon$.
-From the numerical computations, we observe higher convergence rates for $\|u-u_h\|_{0,\Gamma}$, $\|z-z_h\|_{0,\Gamma}$, and for $\|(\bp-\bp_h)\cdot \mathbf n\|_{0,\Gamma}$ than those expected by the theoretical analysis, whereas the rate for $\|y-y_h\|_{0,\Omega}$ is in accordance with Lemma \ref{smooth-solutions}.
+Fig.~\ref{Fig:Ex1_unc} shows the computed solutions of the state $y$, adjoint $z$, and control $u$ on a fine mesh with 524288 elements.
+Tab.~\ref{Ex1_combined_table_eps0} and Tab.~\ref{Ex1_combined_table_eps6} present the $L^2(\Omega)$ errors of the state variable $y$, as well as the $L^2(\Gamma)$ errors of the control $u$, the adjoint state $z$, and the adjoint flux $\bp$, corresponding to $\epsilon = 1$ and $\epsilon = 10^{-6}$, respectively.